Board of Directors

 President and CEO of WQED Multimedia

-Deborah Acklin is president and chief executive officer of WQED Multimedia, the nation’s first community-owned public media company, also known worldwide as “Mister Rogers’ station”.
+Deborah Acklin is president and chief executive officer of WQED, the nation’s first community-owned public media company, also known worldwide as “Mister Rogers’ station.”

 Ms. Acklin has served in multiple executive roles in public broadcasting, the cable television industry, and commercial broadcasting.
-At WQED Multimedia, she manages or has managed the operations, strategies, and fundraising to create original multi-platform content distributed across four television channels, three radio channels, an interactive web-based global media distribution portal, an education department, and PBS, NPR and their member stations.
+At WQED, she manages or has managed the operations, strategies, and fundraising to create original multi-platform content distributed across five television channels, three radio channels, an interactive web-based global media distribution portal, an education department, and PBS, NPR and their member stations.

 Ms. Acklin serves on the PBS Station Services, Diversity Advisory, and Corporate Support Advisory Committees.